martinkauppinen/markau.dev/content/posts/thoughts-on-shells.md

 continue writing sometimes once you've started.

 ## POSIX-noncompliance?
 Ew.
-Both `bash` and `zsh` are POSIX-compatible, and their syntaxes similar enought that switching between the two is in most cases painless.
+Both `bash` and `zsh` are POSIX-compatible, and their syntaxes similar enough that switching between the two is in most cases painless.
 The first non-POSIX-ish shell I ran into was `tcsh` and my god did (do) I dislike it strongly.
-I realize this is mostly inertia and not being used to it, but it lacking simple things like redirection stdout and stderr to different places, redirection in general being a bit weird.
+I realize this is mostly inertia and not being used to it, but it lacking simple things like redirecting stdout and stderr to different places, and redirection in general being a bit weird.
 I sometimes run into `tcsh`-scripts and the syntax is... not horrifying, but bad enough that my eyes glaze over.
 It feels like taking C and trying to cram it into some form of shell language[^3] to make it suck less.
 But all shell languages suck, and so `(t)csh` does too.

 There were lots of other little things that just bothered me so much about using `tcsh` interactively that I began believing (wrongly) that POSIX-noncompliant